bbenchoff/bbenchoff.github.io/pages/LinuxDevice.md

 * 2x AAA NiMH battery
 	* The battery life is long enough
 	* Charge over USB C @ 500mA
+* Licensed!
+	* There's a few drivers I had to write for this, I'll submit a patch eventually.
+	* Everything else is licensed as permissively as possible
+	* Yes 'Open Hardware' means more than PDFs of schematics
+* Low Price!
+	* It costs $10,000 USD to build one of these
+	* The ten thousandth one costs $15
+* Designed in 2021
+	* I can buy all the parts right now, in quantity.

 ## Design & Expansion